syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Working-with-Ribbon.md

 ## Adding custom item to the ContextMenu

-Custom items can be added to the `ContextMenu` of the `Ribbon` by handle the [BeforeContextMenuOpen](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.RibbonControlAdv.html#Syncfusion_Windows_Forms_Tools_RibbonControlAdv_BeforeContextMenuOpen) event.
+Custom items can be added to the `ContextMenu` of the `RibbonControlAdv` by handle the [BeforeContextMenuOpen](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.RibbonControlAdv.html#Syncfusion_Windows_Forms_Tools_RibbonControlAdv_BeforeContextMenuOpen) event.

 {% tabs %}